 Search & Book

 The fare rules state that this offer is valid for trips commencing on or before March 31, 2022, with a minimum duration of ten days.
-Furthermore, these fares should be available until June 23, 2021, but may run out of availability earlier.
+A sales period is not mentioned.

 The fares in question are displayed by Google Flights.
 You can use this to your advantage by comfortably looking for matching dates there (instructions) or, even better, use our calendar above to book the cheapest fare available on Air France’ website.